rmakinn/rkinneavy/content/docs/pkb/cubing/_index.md

 If you know me you'll know I like my cubes.
 Below are a few links, and neat things I've done while part of the cubing community.
 In the sidebar you'll see some tutorials.
 This section (like the rest of the site) is work-in-progress.

 {{< hint info >}}
-Several years ago I lost a lot of written content about the solving tips, tricks and techniques I had to share.
-I didn't want to even think about it until recently, but I recently felt keen to get back to it.
+Several years ago a hard drive of mine died and I lost a lot of written content about solving techniques, and tips and tricks I had to share.
+I didn't want to even think about it until recently, but now I have the itch to try again.
 Next steps are to update some of my old articles, and hopefully post some fresh content soon.
 {{< /hint >}}

 ## Links